erroronline1/caro/readme.md

 can be tested and verified importing unittest.js and calling `rendertest('app')` from the console.

+* erroronline1.js is fundamental as it handles requests and form data processing

+Other libraries rely on dynamic data and have to be tested in development runtime
+* viewstl: upload an stl-file and view it within the respective tool-module
+* TCPDF: generate a record and export it as pdf
+* xlsxwriter: generate orders and export the order statistic from the audit-module

 ## Stress test and performance
 Can be performed with ./api/_stresstest.php.
 20000 calendar-events or records / record contributions and 1000 orders can be created at a time to review the applications performance on increasing workload.
 With a cryptic prefix the entries are identifyable and can be deleted. **The script still should be removed from the production server once being tested.**